stevemussmann/GTseqTools/README.md

 - The minimal input is either a .csv file or a Microsoft Excel formatted file (.xlsx).
 - If using a .xlsx file, all data should be in a worksheet titled 'Final Genotypes'.
 Any other worksheets in an .xlsx file will be ignored.
 - Regardless of input file type the first row will be a header line containing the following:
-    - Cell A1 will specify the individual sample column
+    - Cell A1 will specify the individual sample column, and must contain the exact text `Sample`.
-	- Cell B1 will contain the text 'Population ID'.
+	- Cell B1 must contain the exact text `Population ID`.
 This column will contain collection group information for all individuals
 	- The remaining columns of the file can appear in any order.
 Columns containing genotype data should be contain locus names.
-	- Special columns need to be included for certain file formats (e.g., SNPPIT, Sequoia, etc.) These columns need to contain specific names in the header line (see explanations below in [File Conversion Input Details](#conversion)) and can appear as the columns either before or after the genotype data.
+	- Special columns need to be included for certain file formats (e.g., Colony, SNPPIT, Sequoia, etc.) These columns need to contain specific names in the header line (see explanations below in [File Conversion Input Details](#conversion)) and can appear as the columns either before or after the genotype data.
 	- You are encouraged to include the IFI score column from the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline) output, but this is not required.
 - Genotype data should be encoded using the output format native to the [GTseq Pipeline](https://github.com/GTseq/GTseq-Pipeline).
 In other words:
 	- Only characters 'A', 'C', 'G', 'T', and '-' will be recognized as valid alleles.
 	- The alleles for a genotype should be concatenated per locus (e.g., genotype = `AA`, `AT`, etc.).
 	- Indel alleles should be coded as '-' (e.g., genotype = `A-`, `--`, etc.).
 	- A missing genotype for a locus should be recorded as a single '0' (e.g., genotype = `0`).
+	- Usage of other characters in the genotype data will likely result in the program throwing error messages.
-	- Sex ID loci can be coded as sex genotypes (e.g., `XX`, `XY`, etc.), but only if the `-d / --sexid` option is used since this option will strip these loci from the data file before any file conversions take place.
+	- Exceptions to this rule exist for the sex ID loci, which can be coded as sex genotypes (e.g., `XX`, `XY`, etc.), **but only if the `-d / --sexid` option is used** since this option will strip these loci from the data file before any file conversions take place.

-If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with this conversion program.
-Just add the 'Population ID' column and any optional columns, then save the file in .csv or .xlsx format.
+If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with `GTseqTools`.
+Just add and populate the 'Population ID' column, do the same for any desired / necessary optional columns, and then save the file in .csv or .xlsx format.
 Make sure the worksheet is titled 'Final Genotypes' if using .xlsx format.

 ### Optional Inputs
 You can provide plain text files with individuals or loci to be stripped from the input file (see `-r`, and `-R` options in the [Filtering Arguments](#filtering) below).
 Each of these files should contain a single column of data listing a single individual or locus per line.